 The facial features of the Malagasy people are distinctly different than mainland Africa and reflects the asian influence although the food didn’t tend to reflect the spices you would associate with this influence.
 Breakfast is heavily french influenced so be prepared to eat primarily bread, croissants, butter and jam and occasionally a half brown banana or over ripe mango and if you were really lucky, a few pieces of soft pineapple.
 Of course there are eggs but an omelette is essentially eggs beaten in a bowl and then fried.
 If you are lucky to have them “avec fromage” then you will have a small thin slice or two melted on top of the fried eggs.
 Don’t even bother asking for over easy and the eggs were usually fried in a heavy oil so they tended to be oily/greasy.
 We never saw any bacon.
 There was the odd time you could order sausage and it was okay but you couldn’t help wonder in the back of your mind how old they were.
 Lunches tended to be cheese or omelette sandwiches served on a foot long or longer loaf of french bread.
 No butter, no mayonnaise, just bread and cheese or bread and fried egg.
 Sometimes the bread was fresh.
 Of course we had the occasional decent lunch but not very often.
 Dinners weren’t too bad and the odd pizza or pasta dish were a nice change from the tough zebu meat served throughout the country.
 Through our travels and the many cases of the “cramps and trots” we’ve experienced we have become a little less daring in our food adventures so I am certain we missed out on some very delicious and local roadside stall food so I will not criticize what I don’t know.
 I’m only speaking of what was available at the average mid-priced accommodation that we stayed at most of the time with the exception of a few lodges mentioned in previous posts.
 We used to have stomachs of steel, me more so than Joyce so I guess our gut biome is a little less resistant to all of the stuff we’ve thrown at it over the years and sometimes it rebels.

 The roads…What roads?
 My guess is probably 10% of the roads we drove were good enough to hit 70-80 km/hr without the risk of surprise potholes.
 Otherwise they are bad, very bad and you are lucky to average 40 km/hr.
 Most seem like the government has just given up on maintaining them and they are rapidly turning into treacherous, dangerous and next to un-drivable routes that the people have no choice but to use.
 The roads are also very narrow and in many areas very winding with tight steep curves where I found myself straining to look to either see what is coming up and over a hill or around a hairpin curve.
 Most vehicles travel in the middle of the road, large trucks especially so you are often gripping the wheel and trying not to go off of the side of the road while trying to avoid collisions and the gaping holes and cracks that line the roadside.
 The roads are full of pedestrians, bicycles, zebu carts, and flatbed carts loaded with whatever you can imagine being pushed and pulled by boys and men of all ages.
-The bottom line is they are very hazardous and require your complete attention and concentration.
+The bottom line is the roads are very hazardous and requires your complete attention and concentration when driving.